Conditional Relative Frequencies In Exercises 37–42, use the cont... | Study Prep in Pearson+

 1

-Step 2: Find the total number of U.S. adults ages 25 and over who have a degree (row total).
-This will be used as the denominator for calculating the conditional relative frequency.
+Step 2: Identify the relevant row or column in the contingency table.
+Locate the row or column that corresponds to 'employed' and 'have a degree.'
+Ensure you have the frequency value for this specific category.

-Step 3: Extract the specific value from the contingency table that represents the number of U.S. adults ages 25 and over who have a degree and are not in the civilian labor force.
-This will be the numerator for the calculation.
+Step 3: Determine the total for the row or column.
+If you are calculating based on the row totals, sum all the entries in the row corresponding to 'employed.'
+If you are calculating based on the column totals, sum all the entries in the column corresponding to 'have a degree.'

-Step 4: Calculate the conditional relative frequency by dividing the numerator (number of individuals with a degree not in the civilian labor force) by the denominator (total number of individuals with a degree).
+Step 4: Calculate the conditional relative frequency.
+Divide the frequency of U.S. adults who are employed and have a degree by the total for the row or column you identified.
 Use the formula:

-Step 5: Convert the conditional relative frequency into a percentage by multiplying the result by 100.
-Use the formula:
+Step 5: Convert the result into a percentage.
+Multiply the conditional relative frequency by 100 to express it as a percentage.
+The formula is:

 Verified video answer for a similar problem: